DotEfekts/DotUtilities/README.md

 ####getPlayer
 * Player
-⋅⋅⋅The player that this menu was created for.
+  * The player that this menu was created for.

 Returns the holder of this menu that was specified during it's creation.